Papamitrou: Career

 Papamitrou also works with many other artists such as Dave East (Album Karma2) Don Q on his song Trap Phone and mixtape Corner Stories.

 In November 2018, Meek Mill released his new album Championships that made #1 on the Billboard 200.
 Papamitrou produced four songs on that album of which three made it to the Billboard Hot 100.
 The album was also nominated for Best Rap Album at the 2020 Grammys.

-In 2021 Nik was part of Meek's new album: "Expensive Pain" and also continue to expand and being part of other artists' projects such as Lil Baby and Snoop Dog.
+In 2021 Nik was part of Meek's new album: "Expensive Pain" and also continue to expand and being part of other artists' projects such as Lil Baby and Snoop Dogg.